-- Pick up each batter coated paneer with a spoon and gently drop them in the hot oil.
+- Pick up each batter coated paneer with a spoon and gently slide them in the hot oil.

 - Do not disturb them for a minute or until the batter firms up.

-- Fry them on a medium heat until crispy.
+- Stir and fry them on a medium heat until crispy.
 Drain to a kitchen tissue or a steel colander.

 How to make chilli paneer